Chatbots in the digital workplace: Is it a good idea?

 Scheduling meetings and conferences

 Chatbots and virtual assistants can be used to simplify daily activities.
 Controlling conferencing systems and scheduling meeting rooms are made easy with virtual assistants like Amazon’s Alexa for Business and others.
 The capacity of such bots to recognise human voice and to integrate with multiple systems like video conferencing and office suites makes them a powerful tool to facilitate day-to-day tasks.
+Moreover, using an online meeting scheduler alongside virtual assistants can streamline the process, ensuring timely and efficient meeting arrangements.

 Enhancing the recruitment process